ezragol/matrix/README.md

 # Matrix Calculator
 work in progress matrix/vector calculator

-abilities:
+matrices:
-- determinants of any size matrix
+- determinant of a matrix
-- transposing matrices
+- matrix transposing
-- get minor subsets of matrices
+- minors/cofactors of a matrix
-- get vector magnitudes
 - add matrices
 - multiply matrices
 - scalar multiply matrices

+vectors:
+- get vector magnitudes
 - find the cross product of two 3d vectors
 - find the dot product of two 3d vectors
+- find the unit vector of a 2d/3d vector

+lacks:
+- better error handling
+- need to figure out of returning vectors is good/bad
+- figure out how to package as a library
+- alpha/beta/gamma angles for 3d vectors
+- rref/trace/powers [-, +] for matrices (inverses)

+future:
+- probably convert to rust library